When I was asked to open in 2019, I knew it was my last opportunity in Tests: Rohit | Sports-Games

 ''In the back of my mind, I knew this was my last chance as well trying another position in the batting order,'' he said after scoring his eighth Test hundred and fifth as an opener.

-''When the offer came to me, I was very much aware of it as there were talks within the management about opening the innings at some stage.
-Mentally, I was ready to take up the challenge and see how I can do well up the order,'' he said.
+Rohit said when the offer came to him to open the batting, he was mentally ready to take up the challenge and see how he can do well up the order.

-He was aware that there won't be too many chances as his stint as a middle-order batter didn't go exactly well.
+He was aware that there won't be too many chances as his stint as a middle-order batsman didn't go exactly well.

-''I know I batted in middle order and things didn't go as per the way I wanted it to and I knew this was my last opportunity to try out and you know management is thinking whatever I want to try,'' he stated.
+''I batted in the middle order before and things didn't go as per the way I wanted it to and I knew this was my last opportunity to try out and you know management is thinking whatever I want to try,'' he stated.

 He did say that the team management had told him that he will get a long rope.

-For Rohit, it is all about ticking the small boxes in pursuit of the bigger picture.

 ''I don't mind looking ugly at times as long as I can get the job done for the team.
 That is very crucial.''
-PTI KHS KHS SSC SSC
+Rohit also said it is not just that one comes and scores runs in England.
+"No, definitely, it is not just you come here and get a hundred.
+It has never been like that, I am sure for any of the batters if you ask, they will say the same thing.
+It is the process and it takes time," he said.

+''When you are playing overseas, it is never easy.
+Everything has a process and when I started opening, I knew that all those big scores are not just going to happen, there will be a process, which I need to follow, keep ticking the small boxes and that's something I did.''
+He had to make the ''little adjustments'' when he started opening the batting and that was not a big deal for him.

+''When you play cricket all over the year, so much cricket, those little adjustments, you should be able to make it, based on the situations, conditions you are going to face and the position of the batting as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)